 Then you can register here for 5 years extended guarantee.

-The best lifetime will occur at the specified heater voltage, a safe electrical circuit, and no oversized capacitors.
+The best lifetime will occur at the specified heater voltage, a safe electrical circuit, and no oversized capacitors for rectifier tubes.
 The plate current is factory tested after the burn-in, and when the tube has become stabile.
 This level is called 100% when the tube is new.
 This is an individual value for each tube, and the required grid voltage for this is written on the tube box.
 If you wan to judge the condition of an older tube, you should test it at just that same Grid voltage, as we measured when the tube was new.
 It will stay at or close to that level during customer burn in.
 In the beginning the plate current can change (up or down) very slowly, or stabilize for most of the time.
 After it stabilizes, the customer burn in is finished, and normal wear out will start to begin.
 You will observe the plate current going down very slow, each few hundred hours.
 So if the plate current (referring to the original test value) has decreased, this is a normal sign of use, and no defect.
 This will continue during the entire lifetime.
 Amplifiers with Auto bias, will hold the plate current fairly good.
 Amplifiers with adjustable bias, will need regularly adjustment.
 That's what the adjustment is for, because these have no Auto bias.
 When the end of lifetime is getting nearer, the plate current will start to go down quicker than before.
 Generally, you can say when the tubes sound good, that's what they are.
 Only you can not judge the remaining lifetime in the tube by that.
 On a test bench, the measured values of fairly used tubes can be at 70% plate current.
 There is a general conception that such tubes have still enough lifetime left in, to make a well designed amplifier function normally.
 This value of 70% is found on most tube testers as the level where the "good" reading begins.